 Where SC: N indicates the enzyme activity allocation offset the difference between the existing available resource element composition (DOC/DN ratio) and the microbial biomass composition (MBC/MBN ratio).
 The half-saturation constant KN was established at 0.5.
 The maximum efficiency of carbon utilization denoted the pinnacle of C that could be harnessed for microbial proliferation, which is determined to be 0.6 in accordance with the thermodynamic constraints.
 The ratio of the C: N enzyme (i. e.
 EEAC: N) activity was calculated using BG / (NAG + LAP).
 LC: N is the carbon to nitrogen ratio of unstable organic matter.

+Carbon pool activity (CA, %) was estimated according to Yuan et al. (2023):

+CA=100%×sample active organic carbon content (EOC)/inactive organic carbon content

+Within the formula, the inactive organic carbon is defined as the residual value obtained by subtracting active organic carbon from the total soil organic carbon content pool.